 Another way to think about registration at your organization is to plan special registration activities or campaigns.
 Many organizations have had success holding social or other events at which residents are encouraged to register to vote.
-Consider hosting an event for National Voter Registration Day, which is September 20, 2022.
+Consider hosting an event for National Voter Registration Day.